 The NC3Rs is an autonomous body responsible for setting and delivering its strategy and the use of its resources.
-It is not an independent public authority and for this reason it operates under the umbrella of the Medical Research Council (MRC), which is part of UK Research and Innovation, using some MRC administrative systems.
+It is not an independent public authority and for this reason it operates under the umbrella of the Medical Research Council (MRC), which is part of UK Research and Innovation, using some MRC and UKRI administrative systems

 The Chief Executive and NC3Rs team are responsible for setting and ensuring the delivery of the NC3Rs strategy.
 They are supported by a non-executive Board which provides advice on the strategy, monitors delivery against the NC3Rs mission, and ensures that financial planning and risk management is robust.